I-am-Lucas-Law-Sau-Ho/calculator-project/README.md

 #### Task Description

-1. Use the `/create-prompt` command in Copilot Chat to generate a prompt file that:
+1. Use the `Plan agent` and `/create-prompt` command in Copilot Chat to generate a prompt file that:
    - Analyzes git commits between two tags
    - Categorizes commits by type (feat, fix, docs, chore, etc.) following conventional commit format
    - Outputs the release notes as a markdown file